United Way Of Greater New Haven Inc

 • Caroline Tanbee Smith – New Haven Board of Alders

-The board includes strong representation from Yale University, major corporations, and community organizations, reflecting the organization's collaborative approach.
+The board includes strong representation from Yale University, major corporations, and community organisations, reflecting the organisation's collaborative approach.

 Application Process & Timeline